jsa-aerial/hanami/README.md

 ## Sessions

-The server side [start-server](#server-start) function has an `idfn` parameter which is a function which returns session names for client connections.
+The server side [start-server](#server-start) function has an `:idfn` parameter which is a parameterless function which returns session names for client connections.
 Upon a client connetion (initial websocket connect), the server will send a [registration](#connection) message to the client.
 Among other fields in the data sent will be a `:session-name`.
 This is the name of the session group the client has been placed in according to the `idfn` function.

 It is possible for the client to "opt out" of this session group in favor of another - including a totally new one of it's own making - by sending a [set session](#session-group) message to the server.
 This also implies that session groups need only contain one session.